 Though Susan lost her battle with the disease, her legacy lives on through the work of Susan G. Komen for the Cure®, the organization Nancy started in her honor.
 Komen for the Cure is the global leader of the breast cancer movement, having invested more than $2.2 billion in research and community programs since its inception in 1982.
 Komen’s promise is to save lives and end breast cancer forever by empowering people, ensuring quality care for all and energizing science to find the cures.

-The Puget Sound Affiliate of Susan G. Komen for the Cure was founded in1992 by CJ Taylor and a group of community volunteers, all of whom shared a vision of ending breast cancer forever.
+The Puget Sound Affiliate of Susan G. Komen for the Cure was founded in 1992 by CJ Taylor and a group of community volunteers, all of whom shared a vision of ending breast cancer forever.
 The first Susan G. Komen Puget Sound Race for the Cure was held in the fall of 1994 with 3,000 participants and raised $56,000.
 Following that first Race, the Puget Sound Affiliate awarded its first grants totaling $42,000.
-This past year, the 2012 Komen Puget Sound Race for the Cure brought 8,000 participants to Seattle Center.
-Together they raised over $1 million.
+Since its inception, the Puget Sound Affiliate has invested over $28.6 million into the fight against breast cancer.